Skip to content

 raise_if_invalid : bool Default: False

-If True, a ValueError or AssertionError caused by malformed JSON in args will be re-raised.
-When False (the default), malformed JSON is handled gracefully by returning \{'INVALID_JSON': '<raw args>'\} so that the value can still be sent to a model API (e.g. during a retry flow) without crashing.
+If True, a ValueError or AssertionError caused by malformed or non-object JSON in args will be re-raised.
+When False (the default), such JSON is handled gracefully by returning {'INVALID_JSON': '<raw args>'} so that the value can still be sent to a model API (e.g. during a retry flow) without crashing.

 args_as_json_str